theainerd/MLInterview/MLInterview Questions.md

 ## Explain Bias-Variance Tradeoff

-**Bias** is the simplifying assumptions made by the model to make the target function easier to approximate.[12]
+**Bias** is the simplifying assumptions made by the model to make the target function easier to approximate.

 **Variance** is the amount that the estimate of the target function will change given different training data.